lepture/authlib/docs/index.rst

    flask/oauth1
    flask/oauth2

-.. note:: Django support will be added later.
+.. note:: Django support will be added in Version 0.6.

 Specifications
 --------------